Frequently Asked Questions

 Number Portability

 Number portability is not available in Macao.
-This means phone numbers remain tied to their original carrier, which can simplify message routing and delivery.
+Phone numbers remain tied to their original carrier, which simplifies message routing and delivery.

 Sending SMS to Landlines